 Do you know how to budget and save money?
 If you don’t, read Solaya Rabble’s Ultimate Guide to Budgeting.

 - Prepare yourself psychologically

-Long-term investing requires patience, discipline and sacrifice.
-Indeed, building wealth through stock market investing can take decades.
+Long-term investing requires patience, discipline, and sacrifice.
+Indeed, building wealth by investing in the stock market can take decades.

 Are you ready to sacrifice immediate gratification in order to have potentially greater future gratification?

 If the answer is yes, then you are ready to invest.
 If the answer is no, then perhaps you should work on yourself before you commit to investing.
-Many people fall victim to the hyperconsumerist mindsent and recklessly spend all of their money.
+Many people fall victim to the hyper-consumerist mindset and recklessly spend all of their money.

 This means they don’t have the discipline to reduce their lifestyle and invest a fixed sum every month.
-Often, they will be tempted to sell their investments and spend the money, which will jeoperdize their long term financial objectives.
+Often, they will be tempted to sell their investments and spend the money, which will jeopardize their long-term financial objectives.

 2 – Having Unrealistic Expectations

 Generating wealth takes a lot of time and patience.
 Many people enter the markets with the expectation of making a lot of money very quickly.
 Unfortunately, this is rarely the case.